chirpstack/chirpstack-gateway-bridge/docs/content/community/source.md

     main:
         parent: community
         weight: 3
-description: How to get the LoRa Gateway Bridge source and how to compile this into an executable binary.
+description: How to get the ChirpStack Gateway Bridge source and how to compile this into an executable binary.
 ---

-# LoRa Gateway Bridge source
+# ChirpStack Gateway Bridge source

-Source-code can be found at [https://github.com/brocaar/lora-gateway-bridge](https://github.com/brocaar/lora-gateway-bridge).
+Source-code can be found at [https://github.com/brocaar/chirpstack-gateway-bridge](https://github.com/brocaar/chirpstack-gateway-bridge).

 ## Building